 ATCEM Audience & Purpose

 ATCEM brings together hundreds of professionals from Tribes, state and federal agencies, industry, nonprofits, and academia to discuss solutions for the environmental challenges impacting our tribal communities.
 The conference provides a setting for information-sharing, partner-building, and plan development, all with the ultimate goal of equipping Alaskans with the resources they need to better address environmental concerns.
 The audience ranges in expertise levels and some participants are students or brand new to environmental/public health work.
 Not everyone will be an expert, know all the acronyms, or speak English as their first language.
+Our audience appreciates sessions that incorporate engaging discussions and activities.
 We ask that presenters and trainers be mindful of this when preparing their materials for ATCEM.

 Breakout Sessions

-The last day of ATCEM is reserved for half- (3-4 hours) and full-day (5-8 hours) trainings.
-The format for trainings is more open compared to breakout sessions, but should still start with an introduction of the trainer(s) and allow time for audience questions.
-A moderator isn’t necessary, but one can be provided if trainers would like the additional support/assistance.
-What is also permitted on the last day is longer sessions that don’t fit within the standard one-hour breakout session time.
+Trainings and longer sessions also take place each day of the conference.
+Their format is more open compared to breakout sessions, but should still start with an introduction of the trainer(s)/facilitator(s) and allow time for audience questions.
+A moderator isn’t necessary, but one can be provided if facilitators would like the additional support/assistance.
+What is also permitted is longer sessions that don’t fit within the standard one-hour breakout session time.
 Longer sessions are even more open-formatted and can allow for creative and different session ideas.
-Examples include showcases, traditional food tastings with presentations to educate on the ingredients, roundtable discussions, field trips, etc.
+Examples include showcases, film screenings, roundtable discussions, field trips, etc.